Macular Degeneration Prevention & Risk Factors

 - Maintain a healthy weight.

-- Keep blood pressure at a normal level and control other medical conditions.
+- Maintain normal blood pressure and control other medical conditions.

 “Vision” Foods to Include in Your Diet